 The Central India Hydrology Regional Centre (CIHRC), Bhopal is formerly known as Ganga Plains South Regional Centre was established at Sagar on 1st December 1995 with a specific objective to undertake aid, promote and coordinate systematic and scientific studies in all aspects of hydrology in north-flowing tributaries of the Ganges.
 The Centre was relocated to MP-WALMI Campus, Bhopal on November 1, 2012.
-Since the Centre is located in central India, it has been renamed as the “Central India Hydrology Regional Centre” in the year 2015.
-This Centre carries out research studies in various hydrological problems of basins and sub-basins of Central India namely Banas, Chambal, Kalisindh, Betwa, Dhasan, Ken, Tons, Son, Mahanadi, Narmada, Tapti, etc. The jurisdiction of CIHRC, Bhopal covers Madhya Pradesh, Chhattisgarh, the southern part of Uttar Pradesh, southeast Rajasthan, northern part of Chhattisgarh, western part of Jharkhand and Vidarbha region of Maharashtra.
+Since the Centre is located in central India, it has been renamed as the “Central India Hydrology Regional Centre (CIHRC)” in the year 2015.
+This Centre carries out research studies in various hydrological problems of basins and sub-basins of Central India namely Banas, Chambal, Kalisindh, Betwa, Dhasan, Ken, Tons, Son, Mahanadi, Narmada, Tapti, Wainganga etc. The jurisdiction of CIHRC covers Madhya Pradesh, southern part of Uttar Pradesh, southeast Rajasthan, northern part of Chhattisgarh, western part of Jharkhand and Vidarbha region of Maharashtra.

 Since establishment, the Regional Centre involved in demand-driven, field-oriented research studies to solve real-time problems of stakeholders mainly water resources departments.
 The major research conducted by the Centre are drought assessment and mitigation for the Bundelkhand region, sedimentation studies for several reservoirs in Central India, water availability studies, impact of climate change using modeling approach, irrigation planning in the irrigation command, river rejuvenation planning, watershed management, etc.